SuperSpeed Golf Review – Swing Faster Not Harder

-OverSpeed is when an athlete moves his or her body or parts of the body at speeds higher than normal competitive speeds.
-An overspeed workout requires athletes to move as much as 8-13 percent faster than they are capable of moving unassisted.
+Overspeed is when an athlete moves his or her body or parts of the body at speeds higher than average competitive speeds.
+An Overspeed workout requires athletes to move as much as 8-13 percent faster than they are capable of moving unassisted.

-At that point Kyle had me go through the introductory training protocol.
-You are essentially swinging as fast as you can with a series of weighted shafts starting from lighter to heavier.
+At that point, Kyle had me go through the introductory training protocol.
+You are mostly swinging as fast as you can with a series of weighted shafts starting from lighter to heavier.
 You can watch this video to see what it looks like.

 However, swinging faster allows your body to make a more efficient movement that will result in more consistent ball striking.
 The problem is that most golfers don’t have a way to do it properly.

-After I was finished I returned back to my driver.
+After I was finished, I returned to my driver.
 Surprisingly my swing didn’t feel that different.
 The club felt a little heavy for the first 3-4 swings, but that disappeared quickly.

 I didn’t feel like I was trying any harder, and my swing registered in the 105-108 mph range.
 Not a huge gain, but a noticeable difference within minutes.
 Kyle explained this is pretty typical for most people who first train with the product.
 Most users see a 3% – 8% increase immediately, but it will go away quickly if they don’t follow through with the training protocol.